newbare/puppet-ei/README.md

 Copy the following files to their corresponding locations.

-1. WSO2 Enterprise Service Bus distribution (4.9.0) to `<PUPPET_HOME>/modules/wso2esb/files`
+1. WSO2 Enterprise Integrator (6.0.0) to `<PUPPET_HOME>/modules/wso2ei/files`
 2. JDK 1.7_80 distribution to `<PUPPET_HOME>/modules/wso2base/files`

-## Running WSO2 Enterprise Service Bus in the `default` profile
+## Running WSO2 Enterprise Integrator in the `default` profile
 No changes to Hiera data are required to run the `default` profile.
 Copy the above mentioned files to their corresponding locations and apply the Puppet Modules.

-## Running WSO2 Enterprise Service Bus with clustering in specific profiles
+## Running WSO2 Enterprise Integrator with clustering in specific profiles
-Hiera data sets matching the distributed profiles of WSO2 Enterprise Service Bus (`worker`, `manager`) are shipped with clustering related configuration already enabled.
+Hiera data sets matching the distributed profiles of WSO2 Enterprise Integrator (`worker`, `manager`) are shipped with clustering related configuration already enabled.
 Therefore, only a few changes are needed to setup a distributed deployment.
-For more details refer the [WSO2 ESB clustering guide](https://docs.wso2.com/display/CLUSTER44x/Clustering+ESB+4.9.0).

 1. If the Clustering Membership Scheme is `WKA`, add the Well Known Address list.
      Ex:
     ```yaml
     wso2::clustering:
         enabled: true